This post follows several on logic such as here.

 More than two possibilities might also be distinguished, such as negative, positive, and zero.
 In that case, negative and positive are contraries for non-zero numbers.

-Contradictory opposites do not necessarily exist together.
-One contradictory opposite may exist and the other not exist.
-Or if one is taken away, the other may still exist.
+Contradictory opposites do not logically exist together, despite referring to the same thing.
+If one contradictory opposite exists, the other does not exist.
+Or if one is taken away, the other still exists.
 Examples of contradictories are good and evil, true and false, right and wrong.
 Good can exist without evil.
 True can exist without false.
 Right can exist without wrong.

 There are two errors made regarding contrary and contradictory opposites.
 The first error is treating contraries like contradictories.
 The second error is treating contradictories like contraries.